demidiao07/AI-Agents-Jobs-Ecosystem/README.md

 Chunking was performed using LangChain’s RecursiveCharacterTextSplitter.
 Since social media posts are generally short, most posts were treated as single chunks.
 Longer posts were split using a chunk size of 512 characters with an overlap of 50 characters.
 Chunking behavior was validated through exploratory analysis in a Jupyter notebook.

+Embedding models were evaluated in notebooks/embedding_experiments.ipynb using nearest-neighbor sanity checks.
+We selected all-MiniLM-L6-v2 for the remainder of the project.